 Important Cultural Property

-Writing Box with Mount Otokoyama in Maki-e
+Tebako Box with Figures and Landscape in Maki-e

-Muromachi period, 15th century
+Kamakura period, 14th century

 Important Cultural Property